julian-schambeck/interplay-vite-approuter/README.md

 # Interplay between Vite and SAP Approuter
-This is one possible setup for a local development environment that involves using the SAP _Approuter_ _in combination_ with the frontend-tooling _Vite_.
+This is a setup for a local development environment that uses the _SAP Approuter_ _in combination_ with the frontend-tooling _Vite_.

-The Approuter will handle the authorization and authentication details, while one can still leverage the speed and Hot Module Replacement (HMR) of Vite's development server (dev server) to develop the UI quickly.
+The Approuter will handle the authorization and authentication details, while one can still leverage the speed and Hot Module Replacement (HMR) of Vite's development server (dev server) to develop the User Interface (UI) quickly.

-Also, say you want to deploy the complete app later on to Business Technology Platform (BTP) in a Clond Foundry Environment, then your locally and your deployed version of the app basically have the same structure.
+Say you prefer a standalone Approuter and you want to deploy the app later on to Business Technology Platform (BTP) in a Cloud Foundry Environment, your local version of the app will have basically the same structure as your deployed version of the app.
-This is one of the main benefits of this setup—besides incorporating also authentication/authorization during local development.

-Now, to use this setup when developing locally, you first start the app.
-After you have authenticated, the Approuter will forward any incoming request for the UI to the running Vite dev server.
-This dev server returns all the necessary files to display the webpage in the browser back to the Approuter.
-In your browser you should now see the UI on http://localhost:5000
+Besides it is beneficial to require authentication and authorization locally—especially if any backend data requires it anyway.

+The basic idea is the following.
+Let's say you have started the app and authenticated successfully.
+The Approuter will then forward the browsers incoming request for the UI to the running Vite dev server.
+The latter returns the needed files to display the UI back to the Approuter—that in turn returns them back to the browser client.
+In other words the Approuter acts as a reverse-proxy here.
+If you now make changes to your UI code—because the HMR is still working—your changes will reflect immediately in the webpage shown to you in the browser.
+This makes for a nice development experience overall, while still incorporating authentication and authorization at the same time.

 ## Approuter Configuration
+The configuration of the Approuter, which is going t obe applied during local development, is stored in its own folder in `router/dev`.
-The configuration for the Approuter used locally is stored separately in the `router/dev folder`.
-Firstly, define a dummy destination for local use in `router/dev/default-env.json` that points to the locally running Vite dev server.
+Here, define a "dummy" destination for local use in `router/dev/default-env.json` that points to the Vite dev server, that is also running locally.
 ```json
 {
     "destinations": [